-That’s why it’s a good idea to keep your coop clean, store chicken feed in secure metal containers away from the coop, and consider using hardware cloth buried around your chicken run and coop.
+That’s why it’s a good idea to keep your coop clean, use an auto feeder, store chicken feed in secure metal containers away from the coop, and consider using hardware cloth buried around your chicken run and coop.

 The latter will help prevent digging predators and rodents from getting into your chicken coop and chicken run.

 The ideal chicken coop temperature for most chickens is between 70 and 75 degrees Fahrenheit.

 Out of all the coops I’ve looked at, I think the best one overall is the Pets Imperial Double Savoy Large Chicken Coop as it’s sturdy, durable, spacious, and secure.

 These are all the features you need in a chicken coop!

 The enclosure has two nesting boxes, four perches, and six compartments.

 It’s easy to clean as it has a removable tray, and gives your flock plenty of ventilation thanks to its metal mesh windows.